Nursing Scholars Pathway: BS Health Science to MENP

 Why pursue a 3 + 2 nursing program at North Central College?

-The North Central College Accelerated Dual Degree Master’s Entry to Nursing Practice (MENP) program offers qualified North Central undergraduate students a streamlined pathway to earn both a Bachelor of Science in Health Science degree and a Master of Science in Nursing degree.
+Earn two degrees in five years and launch your future in nursing at North Central College!
+The Nursing Scholars pathway into the Master’s Entry to Nursing Practice (MENP) program offers qualified North Central undergraduate students a streamlined pathway to earn both a Bachelor of Science in Health Science degree and a Master of Science in Nursing degree.

 Additional benefits include: